goatcorp/DIPs/text/29-caprine-operator.md

 9. Perform a rules review of the plugin, and add the `rules reviewed` label to the pull request.
 10. A core review team member will merge the plugin, provided that a majority of the core review team agrees to its addition.

-Through its emails (henceforth referred to as reports), Caprine Operator streamlines steps 1, 7, 8, and 9 of this process.
+Through its emails (henceforth referred to as reports), Caprine Operator streamlines steps 1, 4, 5, 6, 7, 8, and 9 of this process.
 Caprine Operator will show the pull request in an update report, along with its labels, so that subscribers (henceforth referred to as readers) can see at a glance what the state of the pull request is.
 When a label is added, this will update the `updated` timestamp on the pull request in the GitHub API, which will cause it to show up in the Operator's reports, signalling to readers that it should be checked again.

+The email will also show any problems with the pull request in a separate table column.

 A sample email at the time of writing is shown below:
 ![](https://raw.githubusercontent.com/goatcorp/operator/3c20cf7c45c7bd9180a8245acef8b62bd993f898/assets/email.png "Sample email from Caprine Operator")